dotnet/docs/docs/orleans/deployment/deploy-to-azure-container-apps.md

 ---
 title: Deploy Orleans to Azure Container Apps
-description: Learn how to deploy an updated Orleans shopping cart app to Azure Container Apps. ms.date: 07/22/2022 ms.topic: tutorial
+description: Learn how to deploy an updated Orleans shopping cart app to Azure Container Apps. ms.date: 07/25/2022 ms.topic: tutorial
 ---

 # Deploy Orleans to Azure Container Apps

-In this tutorial, you learn how to deploy an Orleans shopping cart app to Azure Container Apps.
-The tutorial expands the functionality of the [Orleans shopping cart app](https://github.com/Azure-Samples/Orleans-Cluster-on-Azure-App-Service), introduced in [Deploy Orleans to Azure App Service](deploy-to-azure-app-service.md).
-It adds Azure Active Directory (AAD) business-to-consumer (B2C) authentication and instead deploys to Azure Container Apps.
+In this tutorial, you'll learn how to deploy an example Orleans shopping cart application to Azure Container Apps.
+This tutorial expands the functionality of the [sample Orleans shopping cart app](https://github.com/Azure-Samples/Orleans-Cluster-on-Azure-App-Service), introduced in [Deploy Orleans to Azure App Service](deploy-to-azure-app-service.md).
+The sample app adds Azure Active Directory (AAD) business-to-consumer (B2C) authentication and deploys to Azure Container Apps.

 You'll learn how to deploy using GitHub Actions, the .NET and Azure CLIs, and Azure Bicep.
 Additionally, you'll learn how to configure the Container App's HTTP ingress.